-Knowledge and Understanding LO no. On successful completion of the named award, students will be able to: Module Code/s 1.
+Knowledge and Understanding LO no. able to: 1.
 Develop a critical and coherent understanding of the history, scientific origins and theories of the discipline of psychology, including its limitations.
-All modules 2.
-Demonstrate knowledge and critical understanding of core areas within the discipline (as defined by the British Psychological Society), and concepts that influence psychological behaviours, experience and functioning.
+2. Demonstrate knowledge and critical understanding of core areas within the discipline (as defined by the British Psychological Society), and concepts that influence psychological behaviours, experience and functioning.
 PSYC2541, PSYC2542 3.
 Demonstrate knowledge of a range of contemporary research in specialised and/or applied areas of psychology.
 PSYC3661, PSYC3664, PSYC3652